Valproate sodium (By injection)

 - Liver problems

-- Hyperammonemic encephalopathy (high levels of ammonia in the blood that could harm your brain)
+- Hyperammonemic encephalopathy (high levels of ammonia in the blood)

 - This medicine may make you dizzy or drowsy.
 Do not drive or do anything that could be dangerous until you know how this medicine affects you.